mustafalaca/MobilePaymentApp/README.md

 # MobilePaymentApp
-Contributed mobile payment application based on Python and Android
+Contributed mobile payment application for fuel stations based on Python and Android.